-- 7. The Fund's gender policy has the following objectives: - (a) To ensure that the Fund will achieve more effective, sustainable and equitable adaptation outcomes and impacts in a comprehensive manner in both its internal and external procedures; - (b) To provide women and men with an equal opportunity to build resilience, address their differentiated vulnerability, and increase their capability to adapt to climate change impacts: - (c) To address and mitigate against assessed potential project/programme risks for women and men in relation to concrete adaptation actions financed by the Fund; and - (d) To contribute to addressing the knowledge and data gaps on gender-related vulnerabilities and to accelerate learning about effective gender-equal adaptation measures and strategies.
+- 7. The Fund's gender policy has the following objectives: - (a) To ensure that the Fund will achieve more effective, sustainable and equitable adaptation outcomes and impacts in a comprehensive manner in both its internal and external procedures; - (b) To provide women and men with an equal opportunity to build resilience, address their differentiated vulnerability, and increase their capability to adapt to climate change impacts; recognizing the need for targeted efforts in order to ensure women's participation. - (c) To address and mitigate against assessed potential project/programme risks for women and men in relation to concrete adaptation actions financed by the Fund; and - (d) To contribute to addressing the knowledge and data gaps on genderrelated vulnerabilities and to accelerate learning about effective genderequal adaptation measures and strategies. - (e) To consult with affected women and men actively, taking into account their experiences capabilities and knowledge throughout Fund processes.